viamrobotics/docs/content/en/docs/getting-started/installation.md

 ![view-robot](../tutorials/img/view-robot.jpg)

-## Follow the steps on the setup tab.
+## Follow the steps on the setup tab:

 1. Setup Viam App Config on Single Board Computer (SBC)<br/>
 _This config tells the robot where to look on app.viam.com to pull its config._<br/>